GraphER: An Efficient Graph-Based Enrichment and Reranking Method for Retrieval-Augmented Generation: Experiments

 \subsection{Retrieval Performance}

-In Tables \ref{tab:table_retrieval_eval}, \ref{tab:multihop_retrieval_eval}, and \ref{tab:chunked_retrieval_eval}, we list the PR@5 and PR@10 for the three retrieval tasks considered.
+In Tables \ref{tab:table_retrieval_eval}, \ref{tab:multihop_retrieval_eval}, and \ref{tab:chunked_retrieval_eval}, we list the PR@5 and PR@10 for the three retrieval tasks.
 In terms of PR@10, the GraphER-GAT method improves upon the baseline in 14 out of 15 dataset-base retriever settings where it was applied.
-The GraphER-GCS method improves upon the baseline in all 18 dataset-base retriever settings to which it was applied.
-These improvements are particularly pronounced if we filter for queries that have more than one relevant object.
+The GraphER-GCS method improves upon the baseline in all 18 dataset-base retriever settings where it was applied.
+These improvements are particularly pronounced for queries with more than one relevant object.

-On the other hand, GraphER-PPR only outperforms the baseline in 12 out of 18 dataset-base retriever settings to which it was applied.
-Moreover, in two of these settings, it even leads to regressions of more than 7\% compared to the baseline.
-Our examination of its failure cases reveals that this occurs because, under the PPR algorithm, hub objects (i.e., objects with a large number of links) are almost always ranked at the top if they appear among the top 200 candidate objects, regardless of their true relevance to the query.
+The PPR-variant of GraphER outperforms the baseline in 12 out of 18 dataset-base retriever settings.
+Moreover, in two of these settings, it leads to regressions of more than 7\% compared to the baseline.
+Our examination of its failure cases reveals that this occurs because hub objects are almost always ranked at the top under the PPR algorithm, regardless of their true relevance to the query.

-Notably, the hyper-parameter $\alpha$ of GraphER-GCS is tuned only on the \texttt{Bird\_train} dataset, and GraphER-GAT is trained only on the \texttt{Bird\_train} and \texttt{Spider1\_train} datasets.
-Nevertheless, when applied to different task types, they still yield improved retrieval performance.
-This further demonstrates GraphER's capacity to integrate diverse types of proximities into a unified framework, as well as its robustness to changes in the retrieval corpus.